 Future Earth builds on this scientific legacy to accelerate transformations to sustainability through research and innovation.
 Future Earth is a major international convenor that fosters a culture of an engaged research based on the co-design and co-production of knowledge and tools.
 It works to incorporate the latest research findings into government, business and community decisions and policies.
 Future Earth experiments in generating new ideas, innovations, and collaborations and also foster networks of early career researchers, practitioners, and other innovators, encouraging new ways of thinking about how sustainability research and practice gets done.

-The Sustainable Water Future Programme (Water Future) of Future Earth is a global platform facilitating international scientific collaboration to drive solutions to the world’s water problems.
+The Sustainable Water Future Programme (Water Future) is a global platform facilitating international scientific collaboration to drive solutions to the world’s water problems.
 Consistent with the broad objectives of the Sustainable Development Goal for Water, research conducted through Water Future seeks to ensure a balance between the needs of humankind and nature, and to offer real solutions, underpinned by interdisciplinary science, to deliver a sustainable ‘water world’.
 Water Future champions the application of integrated research to generate solutions that can be used to support policies for sustainable development.
 The programme serves as an ideas incubator, network hub and translator of scientific findings to address science, engineering, governance and management issues and drive policy change.
 The programme brings a unique, systems-level perspective to develop integrated approaches for both diagnosing water-related challenges and crafting innovative solutions.

 IISc established in 1909, is India’s leading institution of advanced education and research in the sciences and in engineering.
 From its beginnings, IISc has laid equal emphasis on fundamental investigations and the solution of practical problems in such a setting.